catherinebshaw/Build-My-Readme/README.md

 ## Description

-Generates a pre-formatted README file from answers to a few questions.
+Build My README generates a pre-formatted README markdown file from answers to a series of prompted questions delivered through node.js.

 ## Installation